Larissa Lam

 Larissa Lam is an American singer, songwriter, talk show host, music executive, filmmaker, and producer from Diamond Bar, California.
 She won the 2015 Hollywood Music in Media Award in the Best Dance Song category for her song "I Feel Alive".
 She was named Best Vocalist of the Month by SingerUniverse Magazine in November 2015.
-Larissa is one of the hosts for radio advice show, U-Talk Radio.
+Lam is one of the hosts for radio advice show, U-Talk Radio.

 She released her fourth solo album of 12 original songs, Love and Discovery, on June 16, 2015.
-She has released three previous solo albums On the Way Up (2001), Thankful to be Live (2003) and Revolutionary (2004).
-A remix version of Larissa Lam's song, "Breathing More" appears in the video game Dance Dance Revolution Universe 2.
-She has also composed instrumental music for The Oprah Winfrey Show, The Dr. Oz Show, TLC, and The Daily 10 on the E!
+She has released three previous solo albums On the Way Up (2001), Thankful to be Live (2003), and Revolutionary (2004).
+A remix version of Lam's song, "Breathing More" appears in the video game Dance Dance Revolution Universe 2.
+She has also composed instrumental music for the Oprah Winfrey Show, The Dr. Oz Show, TLC, and The Daily 10 on the E!
 Channel.

-Larissa is known as the "Singing CFO."
+Lam is known as the "Singing CFO".
 She was the former Chief Financial Officer of EDM label, NSOUL Records.

 She was a lead singer in the group Nitro Praise which was produced by acclaimed DJ Scott Blackwell.
-She recorded songs for Nitro Praise 5, Nitro Praise Live! and Nitro Praise Christmas 2.
+She recorded songs for Nitro Praise 5, Nitro Praise Live!, and Nitro Praise Christmas 2.
 She toured as a member of Nitro Praise alongside Maximillian, JR Barbee and Danielle Pericelli.